Ball boy: Association football

 In 2006, the IFAB Laws of the Game of association football were changed to allow multiple balls to be used under the direction of a referee.
 Higher level organised matches now commonly use 6+ balls with ball boys scattered around the pitch to quicken the pace of play.
 Typically positioned behind advertising boards surrounding the pitch, ball boys will try to be in possession of a spare ball at all times, so that this can be given to the players prior to the loose ball being retrieved.
+Balls may also be stored on cones near sidelines, so that they are readily available for restarts, and to prevent ball boys from accelerating returns to home players, and delaying returns to away players.

 Methods for selecting ball boys vary between grounds.
 On occasion, away teams have complained about perceived favour of ball boys towards home sides.

-Association football ball boys hit the headlines in England in a 2013 EFL Cup match when Eden Hazard, a member of the away team, which was trailing at the time, appeared to kick at an apparently time-wasting ball boy Charlie Morgan who was lying on top of the ball.
+In a 2013 EFL Cup match Eden Hazard, a member of the away team, which was trailing at the time, got into an altercation with an apparently time-wasting ball boy who was lying on top of the ball.
 Hazard was subsequently sent off for violent conduct and suspended for three games.
-It was later revealed that the ball boy had tweeted the day before that he had intended to waste time.